-1 For studies that examine more than one outcome, the evaluation process will be performed 2 separately for each outcome because the utility of a study can vary for different outcomes.
-If a
+For studies that examine more than one outcome, the evaluation process will be performed separately for each outcome because the utility of a study can vary for different outcomes.
+If a study examines multiple endpoints for the same outcome, 11 evaluations may be performed at a more granular level if appropriate, but these measures may still be grouped for evidence synthesis.

-- 1 study examines multiple endpoints for the same outcome,6 evaluations may be performed at a more 2 granular level if appropriate, but these measures may still be grouped for evidence synthesis. - 3 Authors may be queried to obtain missing critical information, particularly when there is - 4 missing reporting quality information or data (e.g., content that would be required to conduct a - 5 meta-analysis or other quantitative integration), or to provide additional analyses that could - 6 address potential limitations.
-The decision to seek missing information is largely based on the - 7 likelihood that such information would affect the overall confidence of the study.
-Outreach to study - 8 authors will be documented and considered unsuccessful if researchers do not respond to an email - 9 or phone request within one month of the attempt to contact. - 10 For each outcome in a study,7 reviewers will reach a consensus judgment of good, adequate, - 11 deficient, not reported, or critically deficient for each evaluation domain (see Sections 6.2 and 6.3 for - 12 a description of evaluation domains for epidemiology and experimental animal studies).
-If a - 13 consensus is not reached, a third reviewer will perform conflict resolution.
-It is important to stress - 14 that these evaluations are performed in the context of the study's use for identifying individual - 15 hazards.
-Study limitations specific to the usability of the study for dose-response analysis may be - 16 important for later decisions but do not contribute to the study confidence classifications.
-These - 17 categories are applied to each evaluation domain for each study as follows: - 18 Good represents a judgment that the study was conducted appropriately in relation to the • 19 evaluation domain, and any minor deficiencies that are noted would not be expected to 20 influence the study results. - 21 • Adequate indicates a judgment that there may be methodological limitations relating to the evaluation domain, but that those limitations are not likely to be severe or to have a notable 22 impact on the results.
-23 - 24 • Deficient denotes identified biases or deficiencies that are interpreted as likely to have had a 25 notable impact on the results or that prevent interpretation of the study findings. - 26 • Not reported indicates that the information necessary to evaluate the domain question was 27 not available in the study.
-Generally, this term carries the same functional interpretation as 28 deficient for the purposes of the study confidence classification (described below).
-Depending on the number of unreported items and severity of other limitations identified in 29 the study, it may or may not be worth reaching out to the study authors for this information 30 31 (see discussion below).
+Authors may be queried to obtain missing critical information, particularly when there is missing reporting quality information or data (e.g., content that would be required to conduct a meta-analysis or other quantitative integration), or to provide additional analyses that could address potential limitations.
+The decision to seek missing information is largely based on the likelihood that such information would affect the overall confidence of the study.
+Outreach to study authors will be documented and considered unsuccessful if researchers do not respond to an email or phone request within one month of the attempt to contact.

+For each outcome in a study,12 reviewers will reach a consensus judgment of good, adequate, deficient, not reported, or critically deficient for each evaluation domain (see Sections 6.2 and 6.3 for a description of evaluation domains for epidemiology and experimental animal studies).
+If a consensus is not reached, a third reviewer will perform conflict resolution.
+It is important to stress that these evaluations are performed in the context of the study's use for identifying individual hazards.
+Study limitations specific to the usability of the study for dose-response analysis may be important for later decisions but do not contribute to the study confidence classifications.
+These categories are applied to each evaluation domain for each study as follows:

+Good represents a judgment that the study was conducted appropriately in relation to the evaluation domain, and any minor deficiencies that are noted would not be expected to influence the study results.

-6"Outcome" will be used throughout these methods; the same methods also apply to an endpoint within a larger outcome.
+11"Outcome" will be used throughout these methods; the same methods also apply to an endpoint within a larger outcome.

-[&]quot;"Study" is used instead of a more accurate term (e.g., "experiment") throughout these sections owing to an established familiarity within the field for discussing a study's risk of bias or sensitivity, etc. However, all evaluations discussed herein are explicitly conducted at the level of an individual outcome within an (un)exposed group of animals or humans, or to a sample of the study population within a study.
+12"Study" is used instead of a more accurate term (e.g., "experiment") throughout these sections owing to an established familiarity within the field for discussing a study's risk of bias or sensitivity, etc. However, all evaluations discussed herein are explicitly conducted at the level of an individual outcome within an (un)exposed group of animals or humans, or to a sample of the study population within a study.